If your diet gave you high cholesterol, it can lower it, too.

 In with the good

 Oats.
 An easy first step to improving your cholesterol is having a bowl of oatmeal or cold oat-based cereal like Cheerios for breakfast.
 It gives you 1 to 2 grams of soluble fiber.
 Add a banana or some strawberries for another half-gram.
 Current nutrition guidelines recommend getting 20 to 35 grams of fiber a day, with at least 5 to 10 grams coming from soluble fiber.
+(The average American gets about half that amount.)

 Barley and other whole grains.
 Like oats and oat bran, barley and other whole grains can help lower the risk of heart disease, mainly via the soluble fiber they deliver.